 In fact, in 2014, when Sam Altman, President of Y Combinator, wrote a blog post about sexism and diversity (or lack of it), men at Silicon Valley disagreed.
 “I got a bunch of guys who were saying to me, ‘It’s not a real problem’,” Sam said.

-Another case in point: when found guilty as charged, investor Dave McClure of Startup@500 quit and apologized publicly, but a fellow investor came to his rescue with defensive blog post that put the onus on women; conveniently side-stepping the original issue of the bias.
+Another case in point: when found guilty as charged, investor Dave McClure of Startup@500 quit and apologized publicly, but a fellow investor came to his rescue with a defensive blog post that put the onus on women; conveniently side-stepping the original issue of the bias.

 Excerpted from a blog post by Chris Sweis, Bitcoin investor, where he makes it pretty clear as to who he blames.